MarieAshley/oldblog/fathersday.md

 After the ascent, we reached an alpine meadow, a short and merciful reprieve.
 Streams slowly split and reconvene, to nourish a serene high altitude meadow that is embraced by granite domes.

 Near Vogelsang, we encountered a professor from my college.
 We exchanged a few words; he mentioned it was his first time in the Sierras and he was fascinated by the granite.
 I enthused my fortune of backpacking once a year.
-Then, I stupidly remarked, ""The geography is really interesting.""
+Then, I remarked, "The geography is really interesting."

-He coldly studied me, ""Geology, not geography.""
+He coldly studied me, "Geology, not geography."

 Dad rolled his eyes.
 Privately he reminded that what matters is that I was out here, accomplishing feats, and more importantly appreciating nature.